Penguuuuu/titanic-plus/README.md

 # Notes
 - The script auto updates whenever tampermonkey does a check (usually once a day)
-- for modes other than standard, completion is the sum of all maps for the selected mode and standard
+- For modes other than standard, completion is the sum of all maps for the selected mode and standard